imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 <img src="/media/Reconstruction-viewer-scene-controls.png" title="fig:" width="400" /> This menu provides control over the rendered scene.

--   {% include bc path='Fit to Visible Objects'%} {% include key content='F' %} Computes a bounding box containing all objects of the scene and adjusts the zoom level to ensure all objects are within the camera view.
+-   {% include bc path='Fit to Visible Objects'%} {% include key key='F' %} Computes a bounding box containing all objects of the scene and adjusts the zoom level to ensure all objects are within the camera view.
 -   {% include bc path='Stretch-to-Fill'%} Stretches the projection on the whole viewport.

 <div align="left">